-- 3.3 The Upham Village Design Statement (UVDS) has been informed by: - The South Downs Landscape Character Assessment (LCA) [2020]; - The Winchester Landscape Character Assessment (LCA) [2022]; and - A steering group led pilot study of Queen Street, Upham in Autumn 2020; - A steering group/volunteer led village character survey in Spring/Summer 2021; - A steering group hosted meeting at Upham Village Hall in Autumn 2021; and - A steering group hosted stand at the Church Fete in Summer 2023. - 3.4 The Upham Village Design Statement (UVDS) has used all the above to describe the distinctive and local landscape character and design of Upham and its immediate surrounding area.
-In doing so, the UVDS includes design guidelines to help ensure that this distinctive and local landscape character and design is conserved or enhanced by new development.
+- 3.1 The Upham Village Design Statement (UVDS) is informed by, and supersedes, the first village design statement for Upham which was adopted in 1999 by Winchester City Council.
+At the time, the city council was the sole local planning authority for the whole of Winchester District. - 3.2 The South Downs National Park was designated on 31 March 2010, and the South Downs National Park Authority became the local planning authority for the National Park on 01 April 2011.
+In doing so, Upham is now split between the local planning authority areas of the South Downs National Park Authority and Winchester City Council for the areas inside and outside the National Park respectively. - 3.3 The UVDS covers the village (both Upham and Lower Upham) and its immediate surroundings.
+The area is shaded green and edged red in UVDS Appendix 5. - 3.4 The UVDS has been informed by: - The South Downs Landscape Character Assessment (LCA) [2020]; - The Winchester Landscape Character Assessment (LCA) [2022]; - A steering group led pilot study of Queen Street, Upham in Autumn 2020; - A steering group/volunteer led village character survey in Spring/Summer 2021; - A steering group hosted meeting at Upham Village Hall in Autumn 2021; and - A steering group hosted stand at the Church Fete in Summer 2023. - 3.5 The UVDS has used all the above to describe the distinctive and local landscape character and design of Upham and its immediate surrounding area.
+In doing so, the UVDS includes 93 design guidelines to help ensure that this distinctive and local landscape character and design is conserved or enhanced by new development.